tasioga/xplane-trajectory/README.md

 ![Start position](./img/start.png)

-And the flight path should be straigh line over runway 30:
+And the flight path should be a straigh line over runway 30:

 ![Flight path](./img/flight_path.png)